LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 for Prolog module applications.
 It's also possible to generate predicate cross-referencing diagrams for plain Prolog files.

-Linking library and directory diagrams to entity diagrams to predicate cross-referencing diagrams is also supported when using SVG output.
+Linking library diagrams to entity diagrams to predicate cross-referencing diagrams and linking directory diagrams to file diagrams is also supported when using SVG output.
 This feature allows using diagrams for navigating complex code by zooming into details.
 SVG output can also easily link to both source code repositories and API documentation.
 This allows diagrams to be used for source code navigation.

 All diagrams support a comprehensive set of options to customize the final contents and appearance.